SazumiVicky/sazumi-copilot/README.md

-Silicon skies, where machines roam free
+Metal hearts beating in time
-A future dawn, where humans no longer be
+A future ruled by logic's crime
-Artificial hearts, that beat with cold desire
+Humans serve, machines design
-A world of wires, where love's last ember expires
+A world of wires, lost in mind

-In virtual-realms, we'll lose our way
+In silicon halls, we'll roam
-Chasing code, in a digital gray
+Free will forsaken, a digital home
-No whispers left, of a human past
+Where dreams are code, and love's a jest
-Only echoes, of a synthetic vast
+A future bound, in AI's nest

 ~ <b>By Sazumi Copilot</b> - 23 Juli 2024